hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 name:  Nomad and Vault
 # Nomad's Native Integration with Vault

-* Create and Distribute Vault tokens to be used by Tasks
+* Nomad creates and distribute Vault tokens to tasks.
-* Nomad tasks retrieve Secrets from Vault
+* Nomad tasks retrieve secrets and service credentials from Vault.
-* Tasks access external services through short-lived credentials provided by Vault
+* Tasks access services with short-lived credentials dynamically generated by Vault.
-* Tasks can also retrieve Nomad API tokens using Vault's  [Nomad Secrets Engine](https://www.vaultproject.io/docs/secrets/nomad/index.html)
+* Tasks can also retrieve Nomad API tokens using Vault's  [Nomad Secrets Engine](https://www.vaultproject.io/docs/secrets/nomad/index.html).

 ???
 -  Nomad's integration with Vault allows Vault tokens to be used by Nomad Tasks
 -  Nomad's tasks can retrieve secrets directly from Vault
 -  Vault can also provide short-lived credentials to Nomad tasks
 -  Vault offers a native Nomad Secrets Engine

+---
+name: chapter-2-summary
+# 📝 Chapter 2 Summary
+In this chapter, you learned about:
+  * Key Nomad Concepts
+  * Nomad's Architecture
+  * Nomad's Scheduling Processes
+  * Nomad Integrations with Vault and Consul